Camren History, Family Crest & Coats of Arms

 Early Origins of the Camren family

 The surname Camren was first found in Leicestershire, where Godridius (Geoffroi) de Chambrai was awarded estates in return for his service to William the Conqueror.
 Wace, the Norman poet, mentions Cil de Combrai as one of the knights who challenged King Harold to come forth at Senlac in 1066 and this is probably a reference to Geoffroi de Cambrai.

 Important Dates for the Camren family

 This web page shows only a small excerpt of our Camren research.
 Another 248 words (18 lines of text) covering the years 1165, 1199, 1203, 1273, 1500, 1664, 1701, 1798 and 1806 are included under the topic Early Camren History in all our PDF Extended History products and printed products wherever possible.

 Camren Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Camren are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Camren include Cambrey, Cambray, Cambrai, Combray, Cambreye, Camray and many more.

 Early Notables of the Camren family (pre 1700)

 More information is included under the topic Early Camren Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Camren family to the New World and Oceana
+Migration of the Camren family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Camren, or a variant listed above: Joseph Cambrey who arrived in Philadelphia in 1847.